AWSP Leadership Framework

 Directly Aligned to Evaluation Criteria

-Of the five state-approved instructional and leadership frameworks, AWSP's is the only one directly aligned with Washington's new evaluation criteria (see diagram at right and click/tap to expand).
+Of the four state-approved instructional and leadership frameworks, AWSP's is the only one directly aligned with Washington's new evaluation criteria (see diagram at right and click/tap to expand).

 History of the Framework

 With the establishment of state standards in 1992, AWSP recognized that student achievement would become the primary measure of a school's effectiveness.

 Since then, a significant shift has taken place--a shift that has required the evolution of new school cultures, the understanding of new roles for teachers and the development of new student accountability performance standards established and measured outside of the classroom.

 Pivotal to the success of this shift is a new type of principal leadership.
 With this in mind, AWSP assembled a task force of more than 20 principals to analyze this new type of leadership and create a new set of principal responsibilities to match it.

 The goal was to create a document showing the interrelationship between these responsibilities and district policies and practices.
 The task force realized that, as the principals' work changed, the districts' principal evaluation models would also need to change in order to provide the support critical for these school leaders.

 The task force developed a Statement of Accountability to guide its work: "Student achievement in a performance-based school is a shared responsibility involving the student, family, educators and the community.
 The principal's leadership is essential.
 As leader, the principal is accountable for the continuous growth of individual students and increased school performance as measured over time by state standards and locally determined indicators."